 Where using your data is in our legitimate interests

-We believe that our use of your personal data is within a number of our legitimate interests, including but not limited to:
+We believe that our use of your personal data is within the following legitimate interests:

-- to facilitate our organisation and hosting of Battle of the Minds;
+- to facilitate our organisation and hosting of Battle of Minds;

 - to help us identify and recruit appropriately skilled and experienced talent;

 - to help us comply with our legal obligations;

 - to help us establish, exercise and defend legal claims; and

 We don't think that any of the activities set out in this Privacy Notice will prejudice you in any way.
 However, you do have the right to object to us processing your personal data on this basis.
 We have set out details regarding how you can go about doing this in the section ‘Your rights’ above.

 Where using your personal data is necessary for us to carry out our obligations under our contract with you

 We are allowed to use your personal data when it is necessary to do so for the performance of our contract with you.